AndrewHazelden/NusionConverter/README.md

 ```

 Nusion is a Web app to convert nodes between Foundry's Nuke and Blackmagic Design's Fusion Studio compositing software.
-There is a Fusion Studio integration plugin that adds an "Edit &gt; Paste Nusion" menu item.
+There is a new Fusion Studio integration plugin that adds an "Edit &gt; Paste Nusion" menu item.

 ## Screenshot